 Ezeiza Airport is served by Transporte Urbano de Pasajeros bus line 394 and Manuel Tienda Leon shuttles.

-The following car rental agencies have offices located landside, in the Arrivals Hall of Terminal A: Alamo/National • Avis • Hertz • Localiza.
+The following car rental agencies have offices located landside, in the Arrivals Hall of Terminal A: Alamo/National • Avis • Awto Argentina • Europcar • Hertz • Localiza • Sixt • Wonder Rent-a-Car.

-Taxis are readily available in the ground transportation areas of the airport.
+Taxis are readily available in the ground transportation areas.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.